 Good Eats in Porto

-More than anywhere, we miss our beloved City of Porto.
-We miss the stunning beauty, the wonderful people and we even miss the steep hills and cobblestones.
-Of course, we also miss the good eats.
+More than anywhere, we love the City of Porto.
+We enjoy the stunning beauty, the wonderful people and we even like walking the steep hills and cobblestones.
+Of course, we also love the good eats.
 We definitely have our favorite restaurants.
-While I can’t describe the food as light fare, Portuguese food is amazingly good.
+While I can’t describe the food as lite fare, Portuguese food is amazingly good.
 Let’s see if I can get you drooling as I lead you along our favorite good eats trail.

 Pin it!